KhronosGroup/glTF/specification/2.0/README.md

 #### orthographic.xmag :white_check_mark:

 The floating-point horizontal magnification of the view.
+Must not be zero.

 * **Type**: `number`
 * **Required**: Yes

 #### orthographic.ymag :white_check_mark:

 The floating-point vertical magnification of the view.
+Must not be zero.

 * **Type**: `number`
 * **Required**: Yes